NoLieNoSean/NoNotes/content/Notes/Triangulable manifolds.md

 > [!Definition] Abstract simplicial complex
 > 1. An **(abstract) simplicial complex** is a collection $\mathcal{K}$ of nonempty finite sets called **(abstract) simplices** subject to one condition: if $\sigma\in \mathcal{K}$, then every nonempty subset of $\sigma$ is in $\mathcal{K}$.
 > 2. Any element of a simplex $\sigma\in \mathcal{K}$ is called a **vertex** of $\sigma$, and any nonempty subset of $\sigma$ is called a **face** of $\sigma$.
-> 3. The dimension of an abstract simplex consisting of $k+1$ vertices is defined to be $k$.
+> 3. The **dimension** of an abstract simplex consisting of $k+1$ vertices is defined to be $k$.
 The dimension of a simplicial complex is the maximum of the dimensions of its simplices, if it exists.
 > 4. We say that $\mathcal{K}$ is a **finite complex** if $\mathcal{K}$ is a finite set, and **locally finite** if every vertex belongs to only finitely many simplices.

+^7ae140

 > [!Definition] Simplicial map
 > Given two abstract complexes $\mathcal{K}, \mathcal{L}$, a map $f:\mathcal{K}\to \mathcal{L}$ is called a **simplicial map** if it is of the form $f(\{ v_{0}, \dots, v_{k} \})=\{ f_{0}(v_{0}), \dots, f_{0} (v_{k})\}$ for some map $f_{0}:\mathcal{K}^{(0)}\to \mathcal{L}^{(0)}$, called the **vertex map** of $f$ (which must have the property that $\{ f(v_{0}), \dots, f(v_{k}) \}\in \mathcal{L}$ whenever $\{ v_{0}, \dots, v_{k} \}\in \mathcal{K}$ ).